iqbalyarkhan/old-website/content/2021-11-20--Networking.md

 443       -> ephemeral
 ```

-This is hwy you need 2 sets of rules on NACL in AWS (more on this in VPC section).
+This is why you need 2 sets of rules on NACL in AWS (more on this in VPC section).

 ### TCP 3-way handshakes